NJBLAGA/NathanBlaga_T1A2/README.md

 - Throughtout my creative process of developing this website, I considered variours stacks and platforms.
 - Inevitability  the website was developed around a few key stacks.
-- The latest version and current version of my protfolio website is compossed of the following;
+- The latest version and current version of my protfolio website is compossed of the following:
 - HTML 5
 - CSS
 - Java Script